Age-NteK/FOOD/README.md

-### Your Culinary Journey in a Friendly Environment
+## Food App | Your Culinary Journey in a Friendly Environment
 # Always Your Way

 ## Login